Documentation for CodeGraph’s workflow system – LangGraph-based orchestration of 21 scenario workflows, composite pipelines, and the exec CI/CD tool.

 Specialized States¶

-Some scenarios extend the base state with additional fields:
+Some scenarios extend the base state with domain-specific fields:

 | State Class | Additional Fields |